 #1 A story about Dissociative Identity

-Mima Kirigoe is one of three girls in the idol group CHAM!, but her agency is urging Mima to quit the group and pursue a career in acting instead.
-She goes along with it and announces her departure, after which she scores a role as a minor character in a psychological TV drama.
-However, this doesn’t sit well with anybody, least of all with Mima herself.
+CHAM! is an idol group that has been steadily growing in popularity, but the agency behind its star singer Mima Kirigoe has now decided that she is destined for something bigger; a career as a TV actress; Mima goes along with it and announces her departure, after which she scores a role as a minor character in a psychological TV drama.
+However, this change doesn’t sit well with everybody, least of all with Mima herself.

 Her transition to TV is tough on her and a definite step down from CHAM!, which only increases in popularity after Mima leaves.
-Her role feels insignificant and soon takes a dark turn that forces her into a raunchier part of the business just to get by.
-Meanwhile, she comes to realize that she is being watched.
-A shadow from her time as an idol is following her, punishing those who have wronged her and potentially targeting Mima herself.
+Her acting roles feels insignificant and soon take a dark turn that force Mima into a raunchier part of the business just to get by.
+Soon, Mima realizes that she is being watched.
+A shadow from her time as an idol is following her, punishing those who it feels have wronged her; maybe it’s even targeting Mima herself.

-The combined stress of her failing career and the real threat of physical violence directed at her and her colleagues builds up and overwhelms the young woman entirely.
-This gives birth to an alternate self, the Mima Kirigoe who never quit her idol career and seeks to convince the real Mima Kirigoe that she is the fake.
+The combined stress of her failing career and the real threat of physical violence builds up and overwhelms the young woman entirely.
+This gives birth to an alternate self; the Mima Kirigoe who never quit her idol career and seeks to convince the real Mima Kirigoe that she is the fake.

-Dissociative Identities are an interesting concept and one that Satoshi Kon has used in his works before and since, but I believe this is his best execution of the subject yet.
+Dissociative Identities are an interesting concept—one that Satoshi Kon has used in his works before and since—but I believe this is his best execution of the subject yet.
 Perfect Blue goes into a lot of depth and allows you to truly understand Mima’s struggles.
 It’s an intense story and a must see for anybody who is into psychological thrillers like this.